 It’s maybe a recent discovery for those of us who aren’t used to this whole work-from-home thing but there is little doubt that the term ‘Zoom-Fatigue’ is something that has everyone needs to take seriously.

-In the old days, you know when we commuted on a bus to work, as a leader you would worry about folks not having enough uninterrupted time to do their work.
+In the pre-COVID days, you know, when we commuted to work in a a building that wasn’t your home, as a leader you would worry about folks not having enough uninterrupted time to do their work.
 Now we worry that our teams spend all their time in poorly executed Zoom meetings which zap them of all their brainpower to do their actual work.

 I’ve spoken to a ton of folks over the past 3 months and they have all mentioned ‘Zoom-Fatigue’ in our conversations.
 Feeling this way myself, it made me do a bit of digging into a pretty interesting question; why do we get so tired on Zoom calls but not in person?